 So how important are authentic Italian pizza ingredients in our business?
 It mostly depends on your brand.
 If you offer a regional style of American pizza—like Old Forge or St. Louis styles—importing ingredients from Italy might not make sense.
 Some members of PMQ’s Think Tank note their customers are more interested in knowing whether ingredients are locally grown rather than imported from Italy, although these operators don’t have Italian-focused restaurants.

 For American pizzeria chefs intent on recreating Italian fare, using products like D.O.P.
 San Marzano tomatoes adds a touch of legitimacy.
 Authentic Italian pizza ingredients come with Old-World history and stories that provide marketing opportunities.
 These products will be more expensive to acquire, but you can also charge more when you educate the customer on why these tomatoes make your pizza special: San Marzano tomatoes carry a hefty price tag because they are limited to a singular geographical area, grown only in the rich volcanic soil around historic Mt.
 Vesuvius.
-These are expensive tomatoes, and if you’re not shelling out a lot of money for them, you are certainly buying something else entirely.
+These are expensive tomatoes, and if you’re not shelling out a lot of money for them, you are almost certainly buying something else entirely.

 In fact, like so many high-demand niches, the Italian food market is riddled with fraud.
 Italian import company Gustiamo estimates some 95% of San Marzano tomatoes sold in the States are impostors.
 To protect yourself, remember that real San Marzano tomatoes are always peeled, canned, and sold only in whole or fillet form.
 And legit San Marzanos will bear the D.O.P. seal and a Consorzio San Marzano certification number on the bottom of the can.
 Even so, keep in mind there have been allegations of fraud even with these “official” designations.